NotDarkn/ultradocs/docs/any/0-prelude/any-0-1.md

         After checkpointing, start off by equipping the <b>Alternate Sawed-On Jackhammer</b>, then while holding left and right click, do a <a href="/speedrun-tech#dsj-dash-slide-jump">DSJ</a>.
     </p>
     <p>
-        Before hitting the <a href="/general-info#enemy-terms">Maurice</a> with Jackhammer, punch using the Knuckleblaster a few frames beforehand.
+        Before hitting the <a href="/general-info#enemy-terms">Maurice</a> with Jackhammer, punch using the Knuckleblaster a few frames before impact.
     </p>
     <p>
         Aim the Jackhammer at the Maurice once it spawns in, then release both your left and right click.